ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 A [directory](https://en.wikipedia.org/wiki/Directory_(computing)) is a file system cataloging structure.
 It can contain references to files and other directories.
 Windows terminology calls it [**folder**](https://en.wikipedia.org/wiki/Directory_(computing)#Folder_metaphor).
 Both names mean the same kind of file system object.

 Figure 2-6 shows an Explorer window.
 The address bar equals `This PC > Local Disk (C:) > msys64` there.
 It matches the `C:\msys64` absolute path.
-Thus, we see the content of the `msys64` directory on the `C` drive in the Explorer window.
+Thus, we see the contents of the `msys64` directory on the `C` drive in the Explorer window.

 The letter `C` in the path denotes the local system disk drive.
 The local drive means the device that is connected to your computer physically.
 You can also have a network drive.
 You access such a device via the network.
 The system disk means one that has the Windows installation on it.